Robust Localization of Partially Fake Speech: Metrics and Out-of-Domain Evaluation: Experiments

 \subsection{EER Threshold and Effect of Waveform Augmentation}

-Since both tested models are take raw waveforms as input, we investigated whether waveform augmentation methods effective in detection tasks can also benefit localization systems.
+Since both tested models take raw waveforms as input, we investigated whether waveform augmentation methods effective in detection tasks can also benefit localization systems.
 Specifically, we applied the third algorithm of RawBoost \cite{tak2022rawboost} and the band-shaped MaskedSpec \cite{rimon2025unmasking} as augmentation methods, as these were reported by the authors to be the most effective in their respective works.
 Table \ref{tab:augmentation} presents the EER and other evaluation results, calculated at the EER threshold, for models trained with additional waveform augmentation.
-Interestingly, MaskedSpec (+ms) appears to improve the performance of the MRM model in both in-domain and out-of-domain scenarios, while RawBoost (+rb) consistently degrades it.
+Interestingly, MaskedSpec (+ms) enhances the performance of the MRM model across both in-domain and out-of-domain scenarios, while RawBoost (+rb) shows inconsistent effectiveness.
 For CFPRF, the effects of augmentation are inconsistent across datasets.
 Overall, we conclude that while waveform augmentation can enhance in-domain performance, its effectiveness in out-of-domain settings is not guaranteed.

 Figure \ref{fig:distribution} shows the score distributions of the three baseline models along with their EER thresholds.
 Among them, CFPRF stands out, as the large gap between its in-domain and out-of-domain EER thresholds suggests that it is highly overfitted to in-domain data.
 In practice, using the in-domain EER threshold in a production setting may result in suboptimal performance in real-world scenarios.
 Moreover, we observe that all models misclassified both unseen bona fide and synthetic samples.
 These findings highlight a key limitation of machine learning-based approaches to fake speech detection: their strong dependence on the quality and diversity of the training data.